talkkonnect/talkkonnect/README.md

 ### A Headless Mumble Linux Client/Transceiver/Walkie Talkie/Intercom/Gateway for Single Board Computers (IP Radio/IP PTT <push-to-talk>)

 ---
-### If you like and use talkkonnect PLEASE let us know how you are using talkkonnect please STAR talkkonnect/talkkonnect repo on github.com!
-Send Us Pictures!
+### If you use talkkonnect Please let us know your use case by sending us pictures, and please also STAR talkkonnect/talkkonnect repo on github.com!

 ### So What then is talKKonnect, and why should I be Interested?

 [talKKonnect](http://www.talkkonnect.com) is an open source customizable headless, self-contained Mumble Push to Talk (PTT) client designed for linux SBCs such as Raspberry Pi, and Orange Pi Boards.
 It offers a flexible form factor with an LCD/OLED display, channel and volume control, making it ideal for group communication scenarios.
 Common use cases include amateur radio enthusiasts, ad-hoc group communications, and replacing expensive commercial intercom systems.